 By Doug Winter – RareGoldCoins.com ……

 There is no getting around the fact that doctoring of rare United States gold coins is a problem in the market.
 Doctoring is not new.
-I’ve heard stories of American collectors and dealers “messing” with coins as far back as a century ago, and I have no doubt that the problem dates back even further in Europe.
+I’ve heard stories of American collectors and dealers “messing” with coins from as far back as a century ago, and I have no doubt that the problem dates back even further in Europe.
 But it is really only the last decade or two that we’ve seen increasingly sophisticated doctoring done in an attempt to fool the grading services.

 At first, I thought about using lots of photos to verify what I am going to discuss in this blog, but I don’t want to taint specific coins that don’t belong to me by pointing out obvious doctoring.
 So I am going to be as descriptive as I can be without using images.
 Hopefully, this will work.